 By law, employers must keep records of any young worker's:

-- average weekly working hours – to make sure they’re not working more than 8 hours a day or 40 hours a week
+- working hours – to make sure they're not working more than 8 hours a day and 40 hours a week

 - night work, if they do any – to show they're not working during restricted hours